Propagation

 Little research about Symbiotic fungus ('symbiotic' is the partner relationship

-between fungus and orchid.) of this orchid has been done in Japan, so that nobody knows for symbiotic germination.
+between fungus and orchid.) of this orchid has been done in Japan, so that

 but this orchids that grows readily from seed under aseptic conditions. (that is,